+A sowing nursery is a small, well-prepared patch of soil where seeds are sown and started.
 Young plants are then transplanted one or more times until they reach their final growing bed in your garden or vegetable patch.

 A sunlit spot of your garden protected from wind will be the perfect place for seedlings to start.

+- In cold regions, you’ll want to have your nursery under cover.
 A pane of glass or a tunnel greenhouse are more than enough to protect your seedlings.

 - Break up hard soil to make it lighter.